torsor-io/yaw/README.md

 # yaw: Algebraic Quantum Programming

+**Program directly with observables.**

 `yaw` is a quantum programming language where programs are elements of operator algebras, not circuit diagrams.
-Using the power of math, `yaw` enables high-level, hardware agnostic, and fault tolerance-friendly code.
+Using the power of math, `yaw` enables high-level, hardware-agnostic, fault tolerance-friendly code.
-Please note, it is currently a research prototype rather than a production language.
 As described below, it can be used a standalone language (with both functional and `Pythonic` elements) or imported directly as a package in `Python`.
+Please note, it is currently a research prototype and much work needs to be done!

 > *Syntax : semantics = algebra : Hilbert space.*